Twelve0001/Coffee-Installer/README.md

-# cornos installer <!--rip flare mod installer-->
+# Coffee Installer <!--rip flare mod installer-->
-The user-friendly installer for the cornos client, installs cornos and the fabric api to the selected folder.
+For if you are too lazy to manually install Coffee.

-## Usage
+## Usage/
-##### Download the latest jar at https://github.com/AriliusClient/cornos-installer/releases
+##### Download the latest jar at https://github.com/aaashleyyyy/Coffee-Installer/releases
 Make sure you have the [fabric modloader](https://fabricmc.net/use/) installed.
 #### Windows
 Install java, run the jar, then select your .minecraft folder(usually at `%appdata%\.minecraft`) when prompted.